soundasleep/railswiki/README.md

 1. Making pages, editing pages
 1. Assigning permissions to users
 1. Uploading files and images, images can be scaled and linked to external URLs
-1. Existing image widget in wysiwyg editor
+1. Existing image dialog in wysiwyg editor (uploading images remotely is too hard)
 1. Invite users
+1. Prevent navigating/reloading with unsaved changes

 ## MVP

 1. Existing file widget in wysiwyg editor
-1. Allow images to be uploaded from image dialog
 1. Search
 1. A nice default style
 1. Files can be deleted
 1. Pages can be deleted
 1. Histories can be deleted
+1. When login fails, redirect to an error page, not 500

 ## TODO